-Data analysis also indicated that there was low utilization between the hours of 8 a.m. and 9 a.m. and from this finding, it was determined that many more exams could be performed across the three sites annually by scheduling additional exams in periods of low-utilization.
+By discovering periods of low utilization (for example from 8 a.m. until 9 a.m.) many more exams could be performed across the three sites annually by scheduling additional exams in periods of low-utilization.

 Knowing when peak and low utilization periods occurred also provided the opportunity for SHR to alter shift patterns for technologists and other staff, helping to see more patients every day, while ensuring that staffing levels aligned with patient-flow for MRI, thus enhancing departmental efficiency.